azizzahar/Docs/Jitsi Meet Install (Ubuntu 18.04).md

 apt-get -y update
 ```

-[Start Here if using the prepared image](#altstart) and ignore the "Config prosody" section
+# Start Here if using the prepared image and ignore the Config prosody section

 Now install Jitsi
 ```bash